CylonicRaider/Instant/docs/running.md

     updating its logs.
 Intended to provide short-term coverage when the "main" instance of Scribe is being restarted.

-- `--nick` *name* — *Nickname*: Last but not least, this allows setting a custom nick-name for the bot.
-An empty nickname will make the bot invisible to users, although it will still reply with the empty nickname upon request and count towards the user count.
+- `--nick` *name* — *Nickname*: Allows setting a custom nick-name for the bot.
+An empty nickname will make the bot invisible to users, although it will still reply with the empty nickname upon request and contribute to the user count.

+- `--no-nick` — *No nickname*: Disables sending of a nickname altogether;
+  this renders the bot truly invisible (from the user list's perspective).

+- `--cookies` *file*: Stores cookies in the given file.
+Allows the bot to maintain a consistent identity across reconnects.
+If the empty string is passed as the file, cookies will be recorded in memory only and forgotten when the bot exits.

+- `--no-cookies` — *No cookies*: Disables the storage of cookies (as is the default).

 - *url* — *WebSocket URL to connect to*: The single mandatory positional argument specifies (indeed) where to connect to.
 It is the resource `ws`